neaqx/amma-s-kitchen/README.md

 - Table Selection: Choose from available tables based on seating capacity and availability.
 - Guest Number Input: Field to specify the number of guests, with automatic filtering of tables based on capacity.
 - Date and Time Picker: Allows users to select the date and time for their reservation.
-- Prevention of Double Booking: System checks to prevent multiple bookings for the same table at the same time.
-- Real-Time Availability Check: Ensures that only available tables are shown based on the selected date and time.
 - User Authentication: Requires login to complete the booking, ensuring reservations are tied to a user account.
 - Confirmation Message: After submitting, users receive confirmation of their booking, with details of the reservation.
 - Responsive Design: The booking form is optimized for both desktop and mobile use.